 The colour of the buildings in the city is mostly pink - this was done by the Maharaja of Jaipur in the late 19th century, to mark the symbol of hospitality in the city (pink has been considered to be symbolic of hospitality).
 Due to this dominance of pink coloured buildings all over, the city came to be known as “Pink city”.

 - Hawa Mahal – This is a grand fort, which was built without any foundation.
 As it stands without a proper foundation “in the wind”, it was named “Hawa Mahal” which translates to “the Palace of Winds” or “the Palace of Breeze”.
+Synonym to Jaipur, Hawa Mahal is a spectacular edifice of red sandstone comprising 953 windows, allowing plenty of air to pass through and making it an ideal summer palace.
+It was built in 1799 to allow the ladies of the palace to watch the festivals on the streets without being seen by anyone.

 Jaipur also has a plethora of shopping spots that have a wide array of souvenirs and unique things to purchase ranging from fancy and precious jewellery to artwork, and handicrafts to clothes and costumes that make shopping in this city an indulging and enriching experience!